compsocialscience/summer-institute/2020/tokyo/apply.md

   <li>a statement (maximum 3 pages) describing both any current research and your interest in computational social science,</li>
   <li>one writing sample (no more than 20 pages).</li>
 </ol>
 You can write in English or Japanses.
 Co-authored work is acceptable for the writing sample (3), but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
-All applications must include an e-mail and an alternative means of contact (e.g., phone number).
-All application materials must be submitted through <a href="https://forms.gle/aGVKnwx4caVRMigu9">the Google form</a>.</p>
+All applications must include an e-mail and an alternative means of contact (e.g., phone number). </p>

-<p><b>In order to be guaranteed full consideration, all application materials must be submitted before Friday, March 6 2020.</b></p>
+<p><b>All application materials must be submitted through <a href="https://forms.gle/aGVKnwx4caVRMigu9">the Google form</a>.</b> In order to be guaranteed full consideration, all application materials must be submitted before Friday, March 6 2020.</p>

 <p>Inquiries can be sent to sicsstokyo2020@gmail.com.</p>